SandaruwanDissanayake/LapPulse/README.md

 4. **Open a Pull Request (PR) against the main branch.

 💡 Ideas for Future Roadmap (Good First Issues):
-Add CPU Temperature (Thermal) tracking.
+   - **Add CPU Temperature (Thermal) tracking.

-Create a tray icon so the app runs in the background.
+   - **Create a tray icon so the app runs in the background.

-Build a settings window to customize the maintenance reminder interval.
+   - **Build a settings window to customize the maintenance reminder interval.

-📄 License
-This project is open-source and licensed under the MIT License.
-Feel free to use, modify, and distribute it.

-Developed with ❤️ for the student developer community.